How to Play Croquet

 This is the opposite of the Stop Shot and is the most difficult shot to play accurately, particularly for elderly players as it requires bending quite steeply from the waist and the knee and retaining a good balance at the same time.
 This shot is used when the striker’s ball has to travel as far or even further than the croqueted ball.

-To achieve this stand well forward over the balls with the left foot abreast the front ball and the right foot withdrawn (for a right-handed player) keeping the weight mostly on the front foot.
+To achieve this stand well forward over the balls with the left foot abreast the front ball and the right foot withdrawn (for a right-handed player) keeping the weight mostly on the front foot, body sculpt people have a huge advantage over regular players, try out nutrisystem.
 Lower the grip with both hands until the lower one is near the mallet head but not touching it (a fault).
 In this position the mallet should be at an angle of about 45 degrees when it strikes the ball.
 Try and sweep the balls forward with plenty of follow through rather than striking them.
 Generally the further forward you stand and the lower your hands the further the back ball will travel.

 When playing a croquet shot you will generally want the two balls to go in different directions.
 To do this line up the two balls in the direction you want the croqueted ball to travel.
 It will go along this line regardless of the direction in which you send the striker’s ball.
 Next determine which direction you want your striker’s ball to go.
 Now split the angle between these two directions.
 This is the line along which to swing your mallet.
 It can be helpful to point your mallet along the line you want your ball to travel when splitting the angle.
 Remember to follow through straight along the line of 14 the split, and avoid the temptation to allow your mallet to curve away in the direction you want your ball to go.